1. Home

 Without a battery, grid-tied solar panels cannot produce electricity during local outages, as the power generated has nowhere to safely travel when utility lines are shut down or in repair.
 By adding battery storage to solar panels, you can “island” or temporarily go “off-grid” to run your critical devices with the energy stored in your sustainable renewable power system.

-With a home battery backup, you can tap into your stored solar power any time you want, unlocking several benefits beyond preparedness for grid outages alone.
-By consuming more of the solar power you generate directly onsite and offsetting ongoing grid electricity purchases, a solar battery may enable your property to run greener and cheaper in the long run.
+With a home battery backup, you can tap into your stored solar power any time you want, unlocking several benefits beyond preparedness for grid outages.
+By consuming more of the solar power you generate directly onsite and offsetting ongoing grid electricity purchases, you’re reducing your reliance on your utility.

 In 2023, 60% of utility-scale electricity in the US was generated by natural gas, coal, or another fossil fuel.
 Meanwhile, solar energy accounted for just under 4% of total electricity generation.
-With greater control over your electricity habits, a battery can help ensure the energy consumed on your property is as eco-friendly as possible.
+A battery can help you avoid dirty grid energy and consume more carbon-free electricity at home.

 Image source: SolarEdge

-In areas with time-of-use (TOU) electricity rates, a home battery backup enables smarter utility energy purchases.
-For example, let’s say your utility charges 30 cents per kWh during peak billing hours (from 3 PM to 7 PM), and 10 cents per kWh throughout the rest of the day.
+In areas with time-of-use electricity rates, a home battery backup enables smarter utility energy purchases.
+For example, let’s say your utility charges 30 cents per kWh during peak billing hours (from 3-7 p.m.), and 10 cents per kWh throughout the rest of the day.
 If you need to run your dishwasher, EV charger, or another high-energy-demand appliance during peak hours, you can avoid paying premium prices by discharging your stored solar power.

 In areas without 1-to-1 net metering policies, like the net billing rates in California, Arizona, and Utah, energy storage and smart consumption habits can also help you recover the costs of going solar more quickly than systems without a home battery.